quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 deployments of QUIC servers to include a fleet of multiple server instances.
 We therefore define the following terms:

-Supported Versions:
+Accepted Versions:

-: This is the set of versions supported by a given individual server instance.
+: This is the set of versions supported by a given server instance.
+More specifically, these are the versions that a given server instance will use if a client sends a first flight using them.

+Negotiated Versions:

+: This is the set of versions that a given server instance will send in a Version Negotiation packet if it receives a first flight from an unknown version.
+This set will most often be equal to the Accepted Versions set, except during short transitions while versions are added or removed (see below).

 Fully-Deployed Versions:

-: This is the set of QUIC versions that is supported by every single QUIC server instance in this deployment.
+: This is the set of QUIC versions that is supported and negotiated by every single QUIC server instance in this deployment.
+If a deployment only contains a single server instance, then this set is equal to the Negotiated Versions set, except during short transitions while versions are added or removed (see below).

-Partially-Deployed Versions:

-: This is the set of versions supported by a given individual server instance, but which aren't supported by every single QUIC server instance in this deployment.

-If a deployment only contains a single server instance, then the Supported Versions is equal to the Fully-Deployed Versions, and the Partially-Deployed Versions is the empty set.
-Note however that during software upgrades these fields are upgraded at different times, as described below.

-Conversely, if a deployment contains multiple server instances, it is possible for software updates to not happen at the exact same time on all server instances.
-In this scenario, some instances will have a different Supported Versions from other instances in the same fleet.
-When that happens, a client might receive a Version Negotiation packet from a server instance that doesn't support some Partially-Supported Versions; in that case, those Partially-Supported Versions won't be listed in the Version Negotiation packet.
+If a deployment contains multiple server instances, it is possible for software updates to not happen at the exact same time on all server instances.
+Because of this, a client might receive a Version Negotiation packet from a server instance that has already been updated and the client's resulting connection attempt might reach a different server instance which hasn't been updated yet.

 However, even when there is only a single server instance, it is still possible to receive a stale Version Negotiation packet if the server performs its software update while the Version Negotiation packet is in flight.

-In either of these events, when the client reacts to a Version Negotiation packet, it might create a new QUIC connection which could reach a server instance which has a different set of Supported Versions than what was received in the Version Negotiation packet.

 This could cause the version downgrade prevention mechanism described in
 {{downgrade}} to falsely detect a downgrade attack.
-To avoid that, server operators MUST perform a two-step process when they wish to add or remove support for a version:
+To avoid that, server operators SHOULD perform a three-step process when they wish to add or remove support for a version:

 * When adding support for a new version, the first step is to progressively add support for the new version to all server instances.
-This step updates the Supported Versions but not the Fully-Deployed Versions.
-Once all server instances have been upgraded, operators wait for at least one minute to allow any in-flight Version Negotiation packets to arrive.
-Then, the second step is to progressively add the new version to Fully-Deployed Versions on all server instances.
+This step updates the Accepted Versions but not the Negotiated Versions nor the Fully-Deployed Versions.
+Once all server instances have been updated, operators wait for at least one minute to allow any in-flight Version Negotiation packets to arrive.
+Then, the second step is to progressively add the new version to Negotiated Versions on all server instances.
+Once complete, operators wait for at least another minute.
+Finally, the third step is to progressively add the new version to Fully-Deployed Versions on all server instances.

 * When removing support for a version, the first step is to progressively remove the version from Fully-Deployed Versions on all server instances.
 Once it has been removed on all server instances, operators wait for at least one minute to allow any in-flight Version Negotiation packets to arrive.
-Then, the second step is to progressively remove support for the version from all server instances.
+Then, the second step is to progressively remove the version from Negotiated Versions on all server instances.
+Once complete, operators wait for at least another minute.
+Finally, the third step is to progressively remove support for the version from all server instances.
 That step updates the Supported Versions.

-Note that this opens connections to version downgrades during the upgrade window, since those could be due to clients communicating with both upgraded and non-upgraded server instances.
+Note that this opens connections to version downgrades (but only for partially-deployed versions) during the update window, since those could be due to clients communicating with both updated and non-updated server instances.

 # Compatible Versions